jcapco/lnumber/README.md

       naugraphW1.o schreier.o naurng.o  -L. -lstdc++ -lm -llnumber \
       -lgmpxx -lgomp -lgmp
     ```
-    * If you
-or if you are using Windows with MSVC you can compile and link using the VS2008 project file that I provided in VS2008 folder.
-The project file should be forward-compatible to newer MSVC.
-You will need to change the directory of the dependencies in the VS2008 project file
+    * If you are using MSVC you can compile and link using the VS2008 project file `./vs2008/geng.vcproj`.
+You will need to link with `nauty` and `mpir`.
+For VS2008, these dependencies (`lib` and `dll`) in  the `./vs2008/lib/` and `./bin` folders.

-6. Once `geng` is compiled you can run it with the parameters to compute the maximum Laman numbers (see usage)
+6. Once `geng` is compiled you can run it with the `-M` parameter to compute the maximum Laman numbers (see usage)

 ## Installation with prebuilt binaries

 **Disclaimer:** I cannot gaurantee the prebuilt binaries for any Linux distribution.
-I know it is tricky to prepare prebuilt binaries for Linux.
-Nevertheless, I share my Debian builds.
+It is tricky to prepare prebuilt binaries for Linux.
+Nevertheless, I share my Debian builds for the adventurous ones.

 1. The executable files for Windows and Debian can be copied from the `./bin` folder
 1. Run the file `geng` (see usage).

 ## Usage
-The plugin was originally developed by Martin Larrson with the following additional parameters to `geng`:
+The plugin was originally developed by Martin Larrson who added the following parameters to `geng`:
 * `-K#`: generate (k,l)-tight graphs where l = k(k+1)/2.
 Minimum degree and number of edges will default to k and kn-l, respectively.
 Sparse graphs can be generated by manually providing the minimum and maximum number of edges (e.g. `0:999`).
 In that case, the minimum degree will default to zero.
 * `-L#`: provides the l when generating (k,l)-sparse or (k,l)-tight graphs.
 * `-H`: generate (k,l)-tight graphs constructible by [Henneberg type I moves](https://en.wikipedia.org/wiki/Laman_graph#Henneberg_construction). k defaults to 2 but can be set using `-K#`. l is always k(k+1)/2.